Individual Intensive Therapy

 Format & Structure

-My therapy practice is currently limited to short-term, intensive work rather than ongoing weekly counseling.
+My therapy practice is intentionally structured around short-term, intensive work rather than ongoing weekly sessions.

 Availability & Investment

-My primary professional focus is on training, consulting, and education; therefore, availability for individual therapy intensives is limited and offered selectively.
+My primary professional focus is on training, consulting, and education; therefore, availability for individual therapy intensives is limited and offered selectively throughout the year.

 Licensure & Location